10 12 Simplified

 "10 simplified" doesn't refer to a different base, but rather to techniques and strategies that simplify calculations within the base-10 system.
 These techniques often involve leveraging properties of numbers, using mental math shortcuts, and employing efficient algorithms.
 Several examples include:

-Using Number Patterns and Relationships: Recognizing patterns and relationships between numbers can lead to quicker solutions.
-For example, recognizing that multiplying by 5 is equivalent to multiplying by 10 and dividing by 2 can speed up calculations.
+• Using Number Patterns and Relationships: Recognizing patterns and relationships between numbers can lead to quicker solutions.
+Here's one way to look at it: recognizing that multiplying by 5 is equivalent to multiplying by 10 and dividing by 2 can speed up calculations.

 These techniques, while seemingly simple, significantly improve calculation speed and accuracy within the familiar framework of base 10.